HappyFresh Business Model And How it Works

 There is no doubt that automation is redefining what it means to go shopping; the boundaries between the physical and digital realms are blurring at a quick rate.

 And since we’re pondering how the Consumer Packaged Goods (CPG) industry is booming, we must also check its growth rate across the globe.
+Many grocery delivery apps have become highly successful in the last few years and have seen skyrocketing growth.
 In this blog, we’ll cover HappyFresh’s journey in the Southeast Asian market and how it grew to be amongst the best.

 Analyzing Southeast Asian Online Grocery Market

-As per the reports by MSN, the Southeast Asian grocery market will easily grow up to $309 billion by 2021.
-And according to the reports by Food Industry Asia, the online grocery business is set to triple its growth between 2017 and 2020 in Singapore alone.
-Amongst the top three ASEAN’s online grocery e-commerce platforms, RedMart, HappyFresh, and Honestbee continue to grow since the day of their inception.
+As per the report, the Southeast Asian internet economy will easily grow up to $300 billion by 2025.
+And according to the reports by Food Industry Asia, the online grocery business is set to triple its growth between 2017 and 2021 in Singapore alone.
+Also, the top three ASEAN’s online grocery e-commerce platforms, RedMart, HappyFresh, and Honestbee continue to grow since the day of their inception.
 The market is inviting more players to jump on the region’s billion-dollar bandwagon.

 What is HappyFresh?